 A Splash Of Paint: If you’re not in the position to replace your appliances, fixtures, and fittings; a lick of fresh paint can go a long way and will add instant charm and character to a room, depending on which hues you choose.
 Painting the walls in a pastel, ice cream shade will create the perfect backdrop for your old enamel advertisements and signs, taking you back to a golden era every time you cook.
 For a bold choice, you could choose a primary color to paint on the walls, or perhaps you could have a feature wall, where the shelving that was mentioned earlier could go.

 Update your tiles and flooring with fun shades of paint and be brave with your choices; it’s your ideal kitchen space, after all.
-Maybe you’ll be able to source and collect some retro tiles and could craft a lively splash back behind the sink or stove.
+Maybe you’ll be able to source a terracotta tile or two and collect some retro tiles and could craft a lively backsplash behind the sink or stove.
 The braver you are, the more creative you’ll be with your choices, and you’ll have your kitschy dream kitchen before you know it!